moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 - **Prerequisites**: ROS, some motion planning background
 - **Programming skills**: C++
 - **Difficulty**: Medium
-- **Potential mentors**: Mike Lautman, Mark Moll
+- **Potential mentors**: Henning Kayser, Mark Moll
 - **Description**: One of the reasons MoveIt is so popular is that the tutorials make it very easy to get started.
-The MoveIt 2 beta has been released and the tutorials needs to be updated for this new version.
+MoveIt 2 has been released and the tutorials needs to be updated for this new version.
+This can be a project for multiple people, each taking on one or more tutorials.

-<a name="mtc-in-moveit-2"></a>

-## Add Support for MoveIt Task Constructor to MoveIt 2

-- **Prerequisites**: ROS, some motion planning background
-- **Programming skills**: C++
-- **Difficulty**: Medium
-- **Potential mentors**: Robert Haschke, Henning Kayser
-- **Description**: The [MoveIt Task Constructor](https://ros-planning.github.io/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.html) framework provides a flexible and transparent way to define and plan actions that consist of multiple interdependent subtasks.
-It draws on the planning capabilities of MoveIt to solve individual subproblems in black-box planning stages.
-Porting this to MoveIt 2 may also include porting MoveIt 1's MoveGroup interface to MoveIt 2.

 <a name="ros-control-integration"></a>